 Any person (regardless of age), except resident landowners while upon their own land or children under 16 years of age when accompanied by a licensee 18 years of age or over, must have a license to trap fur-bearing animals.
-This license can only be purchased at Fish and N.H.
+This license can only be purchased at Fish and Game headquarters in Concord or by mail from N.H.
 Fish and Game Department, 11 Hazen Drive, Concord, NH 03301.
 Trapping Licenses expire on June 30 of each year.